Skip to main content

 raise error

-which may be used to wrap any magic function or agent call:
+which may be used to wrap any agentic function or agent call:

 result = retry(lambda: extract_date(document), retries=3)

-Since magic functions are just functions already, you may also use widely available libraries such as tenacity to handle logic for retries.
+Since agentic functions are just functions already, you may also use widely available libraries such as tenacity to handle logic for retries.

 from tenacity import retry, stop_after_attempt